Yuriibe/C-Sharp-Schule-Steganographie-tool/README.md

 1. **Choose an image**: Upload an image file to hide your message in.
 2. **Enter your message**: Type in the secret message you want to hide.
-3. **Encode the message**: StegoSaurus will subtly alter the image to embed your hidden data.
+3. **Encode the message**: SteganoSaurus  will subtly alter the image to embed your hidden data.
-4. **Decode a message**: If an image contains hidden data, StegoSaurus can retrieve and display the secret message.
+4. **Decode a message**: If an image contains hidden data, SteganoSaurus can retrieve and display the secret message.